In this article:

 - Use cotton swabs or tissue to remove the softened wax from the rim of the ear canal, but do not dig too deep or too forcefully.

-Baking soda, or sodium bicarbonate, may work as a diluting agent to break up impacted earwax to aid its natural expulsion.
+Baking soda, or sodium bicarbonate, may work as a diluting agent to break up impacted earwax and facilitate its natural expulsion.
+(2)